 - 1.10.1 The proposed charges at Tonbridge Swimming Pool detailed at [Annex 3] reflect the guiding principles outlined at paragraph 1.2.1, and the pricing policy principles agreed previously.
-All charges are rounded to the nearest 10p for operational and customer convenience.
-An average increase of approximately 3.4% has resulted and some site specific issues are detailed below. - 1.10.2 Members will note that the proposed charges reflect the fact that there are no annual or day membership fees at Tonbridge Swimming Pool, but there is a fee for car parking.
-This fee is now subject to up to one hours refund as a consequence of the revised car parking charges for the Lower Castle Field car park. - 1.10.3 Swimming Charges as at Larkfield Leisure Centre the Leisure Pass rate implemented in 2005/06 has been increased by 20p for the first time since its introduction four years ago.
-This still represents a reduction against the standard charge of 42%.
+All casual charges are rounded to the nearest 10p for operational and customer convenience.
+An average increase of approximately 2.2% has resulted and some site specific issues are detailed below. - 1.10.2 Members will note that the proposed charges reflect the fact that there are no annual or day membership fees at Tonbridge Swimming Pool, but there is a fee for car parking.
+This fee is now subject to up to one hours refund as a consequence of the revised car parking charges for the Lower Castle Field car park.